 While I do not claim to be an expert, I am convivial about writing; so much that it has been one of my life’s love since I was 10 years old.

-As with many of the ambitions of our young selves, I let it slip through the cracks of getting into college, graduating, finding a job, marrying a beautiful woman…before moving on to start a business that didn’t do so well and eventually left me disillusioned about my self-worth.
-Losing that business was like losing an arm to amputation.
-If I didn’t let it go, it would have ended up killing me.
+As with many of the ambitions of our young selves, I let it slip through the cracks of living, getting into college, graduating, finding a job, marrying a beautiful woman…before moving on to start a business that didn’t do so well and eventually leaving me disillusioned about my self-worth.
+Losing that business was like losing an arm in a forced armputation.
+If I didn’t let it go, it might have ended up killing me.

 Then, writing came back like an old friend that never really left.
 She showed me my worth each time someone praised a script or letter I had written.
 The impressions it left on others made me reflect many times.
 What sense she gave…that I could make a difference with my thoughts penciled on a piece of paper.